 Know Your IX is a campaign that aims to educate all college students in the U.S. about their rights under Title IX.
 Armed with information, sexual violence survivors will be able to advocate for themselves during their schools’ grievance proceedings and, if Title IX guarantees are not respected, file a complaint against their colleges with the Department of Education’s Office for Civil Rights.
+Know Your IX also advocates for better federal enforcement of Title IX through our ED ACT NOW campaign.

 Check out our team here.